Sumon50984/telebot/README.md

-Personal telegram selfbot by using pyrogram framework, for userbot and normal bot both
+Personal telegram bot to run some scripts through telegram